-The Town has restricted net assets in the amount of \$824,445 through enabling legislation for future cemetery upkeep and hospitality/tourism related expenses.
+The Town has restricted net assets in the amount of \$841,981 through enabling legislation for future cemetery upkeep, hospitality/tourism, drainage project, road and streets, public safety, and drug fund related expenses.

 NOTE 11 - CONTINGENCIES

 In the opinion of Town management, after consultation with legal counsel, there are no material claims or lawsuits against the Town that are not covered by insurance or whose settlement would materially affect the Town's financial position.
 The Town also participates in certain federal and state assisted grant programs.
 These programs are subject to program compliance audits by grantors or their representatives.
 Any liability for reimbursement which may arise as a result of these audits is not believed to be material.